The 10 Best Mountain Bike Helmets Under $100 (Improve Your Safety on a Budget!)

 This is because, unlike road cycling, it takes place in technical terrain with a higher chance of falling or crashing into trees, rocks, etc.

 I wear a helmet whenever I sit on a bike.
-It doesn’t matter if I ride 60 miles trip or to a local grocery store.
+It doesn’t matter if I ride a 60-mile trip or to a local grocery store.

 Did you know that 57% of bicyclists killed in the USA in 2020 were not wearing helmets?
 Helmet use was unknown for 25%.
 (Source)

-Let’s take a look at the previous statement in a chart.
+Let’s examine the previous statement in a chart.
 After all, a picture is worth a thousand words, right?

 I also interpolated the data with trend curves.
 The trend is growing for all categories.
 Yet, the ‘helmet use’ category grows the slowest.
 In 2015-2018, it even declined.